 Additionally, there's the Language Mismatch inspection which checks for clashes between the expected language and the actual language when a field/variable is assigned or a value returned from a method.

-The plugin supports direct and indirect annotations, i.e. you can either directly use the annotation like this:
+The plugin supports direct and indirect annotations.
+In other words, you can either directly use the annotation like this:

 or annotate another annotation class like this: